Field-Trial Quantum Key Distribution with Qubit-Based Frame Synchronization: Setup

 The time recovery employs the distributed frame synchronization technique proposed in~\cite{2025ChenJLT}, which reconstructs the clock cycle from event detection without relying on any external reference signal.
 A brief overview of this method is provided below.
 Specifically, Alice generates a correlation code $S^{A}$ of length $L$ and divides it into $L$ single-qubit segments.
 Each segment is concatenated with $M$ random qubits to form a composite qubit sequence, which is then transmitted to Bob through a lossy quantum channel.
 Upon receiving the qubit sequence, Bob performs period recovery, time compensation, and time offset estimation based on the detected qubit data.

-To compensate for polarization drift in the deployed fiber channel caused by environmental disturbances, we employ a qubit-based polarization compensation method that uses a shared quantum bit sequence between the communicating parties to enable dynamic polarization control.
-The procedure is as follows: after Bob completes time synchronization, the QBER in the Z and X bases is calculated from the disclosed quantum bit sequence.
-The estimated QBER is then fed into a gradient descent optimization algorithm running on Bob’s computer, which adjusts the EPC driving voltage in real time to minimize the QBER.
-This process iterates until the estimated QBER falls below a predefined threshold.
+To compensate for polarization drift induced by environmental disturbance in deployed fiber channels, we employ a qubit-based polarization compensation scheme, similar to to the work in~\cite{Ding2017,Agnesi2020}.
+This method uses the shared qubit sequence between the communicating parties to realize dynamic polarization control.
+The procedure is as follows:

+After time synchronization, the QBER is calculated from the disclosed quantum bit sequence.
+The QBER is then fed into a gradient descent algorithm running on Bob’s computer to control the EPC for polarization compensation.
+The EPC consists of three fiber squeezers oriented $45^\circ$ from each other, which control the polarization of the transmitted light by applying stress and strain to the fiber.
+The feedback algorithm initially checks whether the QBER exceeds a threshold.
+If so, the three squeezers are adjusted in sequence.
+The algorithm first applies an initial adjustment to one of the squeezers along a certain direction.
+If the QBER decreases after the adjustment, it continues adjusting in that direction; otherwise, it immediately applies one reverse adjustment, ends the current round of adjustment for that squeezer, and then switches to the next squeezer.
+The above process is performed cyclically until the QBER falls below a preset threshold.